iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 > Somehow, I managed to have 4 copies going at the same time, out of sync.
 There was no way to stop them.
 It shouldn't be possible to start it while a copy is running.<br> :date: __2021-02-11 13:00:41__

-> They need to bring it to wearables/iwatch<br> :date: __2021-02-11 10:48:34__

-> This app is amazing.
-After 9 intense weeks I am able to run more than 5k.
-This app is magical.
-The reason why I'm rating it 3 stars is sometimes the app becomes buggy during some runs like the music won't fade why your coach speaks to you.<br> :date: __2021-02-07 20:47:20__

-> The app is great and really helps teaching you to run.
-I am not at 5 k yet but I can run for 30 minutes.
-The only reason I rated 3 is that it bugged quite a bit on week 5 and started taking me through the week 4 routine again.
-I was also disappointed that the voice over did not change run to run or at least for the last run of the week.<br> :date: __2021-02-07 11:05:09__

 #### 2-star reviews